maksuturva/magento2_payment_module/README.md

 # Features

-* dynamic loading for payment method icons
+* Dynamic loading for payment method icons
-* sub payments filter
+* Sub payments filter
-* cronjob to deal with delayed Svea payments
+* Cronjob to deal with delayed Svea payments
-* payment methods selector (dropdown or icons)
+* Payment methods selector (dropdown or icons)
-* credit memo support (partial and full refund)
+* Invoice credit memo support (partial and full refund)

+Note!
+The latest and improved Maksuturva Collated payment method is the best suitable option for most users with all the needed features.

 # Installation instructions